Erlang error logger.

 Warning!

-If the Unicode translation modifier (t
+If the Unicode translation modifier (t) is used in

 the format string, all event handlers must ensure that the